metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Required:

-- `secret_name` (String) SecretName is the name of the secret used to sign Certificates issuedby this Issuer.
+- `secret_name` (String) SecretName is the name of the secret used to sign Certificates issued by this Issuer.

 Optional:

-- `crl_distribution_points` (List of String) The CRL distribution points is an X.509 v3 certificate extension which identifiesthe location of the CRL from which the revocation of this certificate can be checked.If not set, certificates will be issued without distribution points set.
+- `crl_distribution_points` (List of String) The CRL distribution points is an X.509 v3 certificate extension which identifies the location of the CRL from which the revocation of this certificate can be checked.
+If not set, certificates will be issued without distribution points set.
-- `issuing_certificate_urls` (List of String) IssuingCertificateURLs is a list of URLs which this issuer should embed into certificatesit creates.
-See https://www.rfc-editor.org/rfc/rfc5280#section-4.2.2.1 for more details.As an example, such a URL might be 'http://ca.domain.com/ca.crt'.
+- `issuing_certificate_urls` (List of String) IssuingCertificateURLs is a list of URLs which this issuer should embed into certificates it creates.
+See https://www.rfc-editor.org/rfc/rfc5280#section-4.2.2.1 for more details.
+As an example, such a URL might be 'http://ca.domain.com/ca.crt'.
-- `ocsp_servers` (List of String) The OCSP server list is an X.509 v3 extension that defines a list ofURLs of OCSP responders.
-The OCSP responders can be queried for therevocation status of an issued certificate.
-If not set, thecertificate will be issued with no OCSP servers set.
-For example, anOCSP server URL could be 'http://ocsp.int-x3.letsencrypt.org'.
+- `ocsp_servers` (List of String) The OCSP server list is an X.509 v3 extension that defines a list of URLs of OCSP responders.
+The OCSP responders can be queried for the revocation status of an issued certificate.
+If not set, the certificate will be issued with no OCSP servers set.
+For example, an OCSP server URL could be 'http://ocsp.int-x3.letsencrypt.org'.

 <a id="nestedatt--spec--self_signed"></a>